 Ask About at-Home Whitening at Stubbs Family Dentistry

 If you want to get rid of stubborn tooth stains, consider at-home whitening treatment through your dentist.
-Dr. Michael Flynn can recommend professional whitening that is convenient and effective.
-During a complimentary consultation, Dr. Flynn will help you create a cosmetic plan for your ideal smile.
+Dr. Stubbs can recommend professional whitening that is convenient and effective.
+During a complimentary consultation, Dr. Stubbs will help you create a cosmetic plan for your ideal smile.
 Schedule a cosmetic consultation by contacting Stubbs Family Dentistry in West Allis, WI at 414-541-8250.